jingwora/C-Tutorial/README.md

 ### Functions

+- A function is a block of code which only runs when it is called.
 - A method has two elements, parameters:(passed values) and the return type (returned values).
 - Void is used when you are not required to return.
 - Void main() cannot use exit() method so it is good practice to use int main() over the void main().